 In my office, I see many couples that are dealing with conflict and communication concerns.
 In many of their stories, I pick up on a similar theme.
-It goes a little like the following and may take similar, but somewhat different forms:
+Couples’ fights tend to go a little like the following and may take similar, but somewhat different forms:

-A wife tries to talk to the husband about what is bothering her.
-The husband then begins to defend himself because he feels attacked.
-Next the wife starts to push harder to be truly heard and understood by her husband because his defenses don’t make her feel validated and do not help find a solution to her concerns.
-Finally, he shuts down and withdraws inwardly (becomes quiet and unresponsive) or outwardly (leaves).
+A wife tries to talk to her husband about what is bothering her.
+Her husband begins to defend himself because he feels attacked.
+Next, the wife starts to push harder to be truly heard and understood by him because his defenses don’t make her feel validated and do not help provide a solution to her concerns.
+Finally, he shuts down and withdraws inwardly (becomes quiet and unresponsive) or outwardly (he leaves).

 Does this sound familiar?
-Almost every couple I encounter has told me a similar version of this in their lives.
-I, in fact, have seen this interaction play out in my own marriage and in many relationships close to me.
-In this cycle of communication, we see fight and flight in both couples reactions.
+Almost every couple I encounter has told me about a similar fight they have had.
+I have seen this interaction play out in my marriage and many relationships close to me.
+In the example above, we see fight and flight in both couples’ reactions.
 This type of interaction is natural in all relationships.
-The unfortunate thing is that many of us don’t understand what is happening and never resolve the issue.
-We also don’t find more appropriate ways to react to our spouse.
+It is a cycle that couples get into.
+The unfortunate thing is that many of us don’t understand what is happening at the moment and, thus, we can’t resolve the issue.
+We also struggle to find more appropriate ways to react to our spouses.

 The fight or flight reaction affects relationships by causing a couple to blame each other for their problems, to disconnect from each other emotionally and physically, and to increase behavior that leads to hurt and pain, whether intentionally or unintentionally.
-In these situations, there have been underlying patterns that have been ingrained in us for years that drive the reaction to fight or flee a conflict.
+In these situations, underlying, ingrained patterns have been present for years.
+These patterns of behavior and emotions, drive the reaction to fight or flee a conflict.

 What is Fight or Flight in Relationships?